|

 In July of 1794, 500 friends of liquor paid the regional tax

-inspector a visit and rocked his house down.
+inspector a visit and qualified his house for an urgent rennovation.

 President